akg07/Node-Authentication/README.md

     * Add this screte-key in config/app_keys.js file

 5. Create an app password for this application to use nodemailer, Steps are
-    * Sign In Via Email
+    * Sign In to google
     * Click on manage your google account
     * Click on Security
     * Go to Signing in to Google section
     * Create a new App password
-    * Add this newly created password and your email Id as username in config/app_keys.js file
+    * A new encrypted password will be generated use this password and your email Id as username in config/app_keys.js file

 6. Now all configurations has been completed, run below command in terminal to run the application
     ```
     npm start
-    // application will start at localhost:8080/home
     ```
 7. On browser write URL <b>localhost:8080/home</b>